samchon/framework/README.md

 ### Object Oriented Network
 ![Network Connectivity to Class Relationship](http://samchon.github.io/framework/images/accessory/oon.png)

-Samchon Framework is an OOD (Object-Oriented Network) framework.
+Samchon Framework is an OON (Object-Oriented Network) framework.
 You can compose network systems within framework of the Object-Oriented.

 Whether how the network system is enormous and complicate, **the system nodes, they're just objects** in the Samchon Framework.
 Define <u>objects who represent the *system nodes*</u> and <u>deliver message by calling methods from objects to objects</u>.
 That's all.